simeonyaniliev/first-program-java/README.md

 Github:
 https://github.com/simeonyaniliev/first-lines-java

-## 4. Once there, we need to write the some code.
+## 4. Once there, we need to write some code.

 ### 4.1 Lets write the "WoW" section of our program and click the "Run" button: